SOMETHING ABOUT US

 James Potter with Michael Casson at Wobage Farm, UK – 1991.

 David and Margaret Frith set up their first workshop in Denbigh 1963.
-They moved to The Malt House in 1976, an 18th. century woollen mill which was later used as a brewery hence its name.
+They moved to The Brookhouse Pottery and Malt House Gallery in 1976, an 18th. century woollen mill which was later used as a brewery hence its name.
 The mill is situated on the banks of the river Ystrad, on the outskirts of the market town of Denbigh, in the beautiful Vale of Clwyd in North Wales.

 He was born in England in 1939.
 He trained in pottery and ceramics at the Croydon College of Art from 1956 to 1961.
 In 1968 he immigrated to Canada.
 He spent the first two years teaching at the Toronto Central Technical School.
 Hopper has both a functional and a decorative side to his production of pottery and ceramic works.
 His functional works are produced on an artizan basis.

-Sammy Liebermann established Liebermann Pottery in Johannesburg in 1956 following the Bernard Leach Shoji Hamada tradition with an extensive range of traditional handmade cottage tableware and dinnerware and ceramic picture tiles.
-We’ve just opened a new gallery in Cape Town too.
-A range of garden planters and garden decor was added by Adriaan Turgel from the 1980’s on.
+Sammy and Mary Liebermann were early pioneers of the studio pottery environment in South Africa and established Liebermann Pottery in Johannesburg in 1956 following generally in the Bernard Leach / Shoji Hamada tradition with an extensive range of traditional handmade cottage tableware, dinnerware and ceramic picture tiles.

 Andrew Walford is one of the few potters who digs his own stoneware clay and meticulously prepares it to his own high standard.
 Working in the Japanese tradition with thick chun glazes sifted by hand from wood ash, colours of rich resonant tenmokus, fatty whites and shades of celadon, he then decorates the pots with specially imported Japanese brushes.The kiln which he designed and built himself is fired about eight times a year with paraffin oil to a temperature of 1380 degrees Celsius.